toreller/wappli/README.md

 # wappli

-demo banking webapp with spring-boot, hibernate
+demo banking webapp with spring-boot 2, hibernate

-use the repo to bootstrap your webapp
+use the repo to <b>bootstrap your webapp</b>

 microservices: